cunarist/rinf/example/README.md

 # Example App

-Demonstrates how to use the Rust-In-Flutter plugin.
+Demonstrates how to use the Rust-In-Flutter framework.

 ## Using Rust Inside Flutter